 In preparation for the fight ahead, it is important to know your rights and the pushback you may experience from insurers.
-Below you will find answers to two of our most frequently asked client questions.
+Below you will find answers to some of our most frequently asked client questions.
 Keep in mind that this page is not comprehensive.
 The best way to receive the answers you need as they pertain to your case is to schedule a free consultation with attorney Michael Foresta.
 From our office in North Andover, we represent clients in all types of auto accident claims and other auto accident claims throughout Massachusetts.

 Whose Insurance Company Will Pay For My Medical Bills And Wage Loss?

 Massachusetts is a no-fault state.
 As such, drivers are required to purchase personal injury protection (PIP) coverage through their own insurance companies.
 After your accident, your own car insurance company will pay your medical expenses and wage loss regardless of who or what caused the crash.
 However, they will only pay up to the tort threshold.
 In Massachusetts, the threshold is $8,000.
 In some cases, you may also receive compensation from workers’ compensation insurance, your private health insurance company or Medicare.

 Do I Have A Viable Personal Injury Claim?